Aden Madobe: Speaker of the Transitional Federal Parliament

 On 31 January 2007, Madobe was elected Speaker by the Transitional Federal Parliament (TFP).
 His predecessor at the position Sharif Hassan Sheikh Adan was voted out by the legislature on January 17, 2007 due to his alleged support for the Islamic Courts Union (ICU).
 Madobe was later sworn into office on February 3.

 Madobe later briefly served as acting TFG president, after the incumbent President of Somalia Yusuf resigned from office on 29 December 2008.
 On 31 January 2009, Sharif Sheikh Ahmed was voted in as the new president.

 In April and May 2010, a rift developed between Madobe and Prime Minister of Somalia, Omar Abdirashid Ali Sharmarke.
 The row culminated in Madobe's resignation after parliament later voted to remove him from office.

 On May 25, 2010, Sharif Hassan was re-elected Speaker of the Transitional Federal Parliament in place of Madobe.

 Minister of Industry and Commerce

 On 17 January 2014, Madobe was appointed Minister of Industry and Commerce by Prime Minister Abdiweli Sheikh Ahmed.

 Speaker of the Federal Parliament

 Madobe again became Speaker of House of the People (Lower House of the Parliament of Somalia) on 27 April 2022.

+leader of the South West State

+In 2026, Madobe was elected the leader of the South West State, taking office on 11 June and vacating his Speakership position.